moiz-03/NumPy/README.md

 # NumPy
-This repository contains the daily practices for NumPy.
+This repository contains the daily practices for NumPy.<br>
+Author-Moiz